 You may be able to find an alternative insurer who can offer this cover.
-However, you should be aware that there will be no cover if the FCO has already issued a directive to the area you are travelling to.
+However, you should be aware that there will be no cover if the FCDO has already issued a directive to the area you are travelling to.
 Your new policy will only cover you for events and restrictions in areas that occur after the date you paid for your policy and may have different terms, conditions and premiums applied.

-BIBA (the British Insurance Brokers' Association) have a consumer helpline related to travel insurance, on 03709501790, so you could ring them for guidance on travel insurers who can offer cover for changes in FCO advice.
+BIBA (the British Insurance Brokers' Association) have a consumer helpline related to travel insurance, on 03709501790, so you could ring them for guidance on travel insurers who can offer cover for changes in FCDO advice.